saraspagno/Try/README.md

 They gave the example that when searching for "wix store", the ticket titled "Search bar for my wix store" (id `6860d043-f551-58c8-84d6-f9e6a8cb0cb2`) is not returned.
 Checking the data, that ticket does exist...

-  1.Add a query param `?search=` to the `/tickets` API call and implement it on the server side.
+Markup: 1.Add a query param `?search=` to the `/tickets` API call and implement it on the server side.
         2.Connect your client side search bar to that API call

 2b.
 We're showing only 20 tickets but agents can swear there are more.
 Solve this problem.